 This set includes:

-The two large skillets alone are more than a third of the price of this set (about $110), and these are the right sizes to get.
+The two large skillets alone are more than a third of the price of this set (about $110) if purchased separately--and these are the right sizes for most kitchens.

-This is the only Tramontina set with a 12-quart stock pot.
+This is the only Tramontina Tri-Ply Clad cookware set with a 12-quart stock pot.
 The others come with 8-quart stock pots, including the 14 piece set below.
-The only issue with the larger one is storage space, but if you have that, a 12-quart stock pot is the way to go.
-You can save so much money using your chicken carcasses for homemade stock and freezing it.
-You'll never buy canned chicken stock again.
+The only issue with the larger one is storage space, but if you have room, a 12-quart stock pot is the way to go.
+Once you start making your own stock, you'll never want to buy canned stock again.

 The 5-quart sauté pan is also a really nice piece.
-You can use it like an extra skillet, or use it for poaching, braising, or other "wet" cooking methods.
+You can use it like an extra skillet, or use it for poaching and braising.
 The lid will also fit the 12-inch skillet, so that saves you from having to buy an additional lid.
 (The Dutch oven lid will fit the 10-inch skillet, as well.)

 Overall, this is a great set.
 You're going to be hard-pressed to find this many great pieces in any set.
 We don't normally recommend a 12-piece set because they inevitably have pieces you won't use.
 But this set is an exception.

 Tramontina offers: NSF certification, a lifetime warranty, induction compatibility, a mirror-finish, and performance very close to All-Clad.
 It's also oven and dishwasher safe.